 The approach described in this paper focuses on the use of image local features.
-Specifically, we performed our tests using the SIFT (Lowe, 2004) and SURF (Bay et al., 2006) local features.
+Specifically, we performed our tests using the SIFT [14] and SURF [5] local features.
 In this section, we briefly describe both of them.

-The Scale Invariant Feature Transformation (SIFT) (Lowe, 2004) is a representation of the low level image content that is based on a transformation of the image data into scale-invariant coordinates relative to local features.
+The Scale Invariant Feature Transformation (SIFT) [14] is a representation of the low level image content that is based on a transformation of the image data into scale-invariant coordinates relative to local features.
 Local feature are low level descriptions of keypoints in an image.
 Keypoints are interest points in an image that are invariant to scale and orientation.
 Keypoints are selected by choosing the most stable points from a set of candidate location.
 Each keypoint in an image is associated with one or more orientations, based on local image gradients.
 Image matching is performed by comparing the description of the keypoints in images.
-For both detecting keypoints and extracting the SIFT features we used the public available software developed by David Lowe1.
+For both detecting keypoints and extracting the SIFT features we used the public available software developed by David Lowe.

-The basic idea of Speeded Up Robust Features (SURF) (Bay et al., 2006) is quite similar to SIFT.
+The basic idea of Speeded Up Robust Features (SURF) [5] is quite similar to SIFT.
 SURF detects some keypoints in an image and describes these keypoints using orientation information.
 However, the SURF definition uses a new method for both detection of keypoints and their description that is much faster still guaranteeing a performance comparable or even better than SIFT.
 Specifically, keypoint detection relies on a technique based on a approximation of the Hessian Matrix.
-The descriptor of a keypoint is built considering the distortion of Haarwavelet responses around the keypoint itself.
-For both, detecting keypoints and extracting the SURF features, we used the public available noncommercial software developed by the authors 2.
+The descriptor of a keypoint is built considering the distortion of Haar-wavelet responses around the keypoint itself.
+For both, detecting keypoints and extracting the SURF features, we used the public available noncommercial software developed by the authors .